 Frequently Asked Questions

-What are the requirements to become a referee?
+What are the age requirements to become a referee?

 What kind of hockey will I work in my first season?

-Level 1s (any official under 16 by December 31st of that season) are restricted to Atom House League and Below.
-Level 2Rs will mostly work at the Peewee, Atom and Novice house league levels their first season.
-But it is possible to work rep, and higher levels depending on how they progress.
+Level 1's (any official under 16 by December 31st of that season) are restricted to Atom House League and Below.
+Level 2's will mostly work at the Peewee, Atom and Novice house league levels their first season but it is possible to work rep, and higher levels depending on how they have progressed.

 I am already a carded official, do I still need to go through the full recruiting process?